DavidRajchman/ROS2_modular_edge_offloading/README.md

 If using multiple computers is needed for testing the offloading in a realworld scenario, the simplest solution is to use dedicated HW for those 3 restricted components.
 However an untested solution using macvlan has beed implemented and is able to launch (but there were isues with network routing, likely unrelated to the macvlan itself.)
 See [docker-compose.macvlan.override.yml](./docker-compose.macvlan.override.yml) for more information on how to setup the macvlan

 Here is a list of containers that need to be started and a brief description of their functionality
-- [offloading-manager](./bridge/Dockerfile) image runs the offloading manager for the offloading system.
+- **offloading-manager** image runs the offloading manager for the offloading system.
 It is responsible for coordinating the offloading process and making decisions about which tasks to offload.
-It contains the [global configuration](./OffloadingManager/config.json) for the offloading system.
-Which list all configurable experiments.
-It also contains the [algorithm](./OffloadingManager/algorithm.py) which is the only file that should be edited during research.
+It contains the global configuration ([OffloadingManager/config.json](./OffloadingManager/config.json)) for the offloading system which lists all configurable experiments.
+It also contains the algorithm ([OffloadingManager/algorithm.py](./OffloadingManager/algorithm.py)) which is the only file that should be edited during research.
 It contains OM configuration as well as the actual offloading algorithm (single persistent thread).
-Curently an autoaproove placeholder is present.
+Currently an autoapprove placeholder is present.
+Dockerfile: [bridge/Dockerfile](./bridge/Dockerfile)
-- [discovery](./bridge/Dockerfile) image runs the discovery service for the offloading system.
+- **discovery** image runs the discovery service for the offloading system.
 It is responsible for service registration and discovery.
 It also distributes the global configuration to other components.
+Dockerfile: [DiscoveryService/Dockerfile](./DiscoveryService/Dockerfile)
-- [bridge](./bridge/Dockerfile) image acts as a mobile edge based data router.
+- **bridge** image acts as a mobile edge based data router.
 It is responsible for routing data between the VHC and MEC containers.
+Dockerfile: [bridge/Dockerfile](./bridge/Dockerfile)
-- [ros2_vhc](./ros/Dockerfile) image runs the ROS2 environment for the autonomous vehicle.
+- **ros2_vhc** image runs the ROS2 environment for the autonomous vehicle.
+Dockerfile: [ros/Dockerfile](./ros/Dockerfile)
-- [ros2_mec](./ros/Dockerfile) image runs the ROS2 environment for the virtual copy of the VHC.
+- **ros2_mec** image runs the ROS2 environment for the virtual copy of the VHC.
 It waits for offloading requests to be accepted.
-Utilizes the same dockerfile as VHC
+Utilizes the same dockerfile as VHC.
+Dockerfile: [ros/Dockerfile](./ros/Dockerfile)

 ## Network architecture
 The entire system is connected through the bridge component (except for the discovery service and its direct connection to all components).
 There are 2 separeted parts of every aplication on diferent sockets - data plane and control plane.
 Data plane is solely reserved for data transfer, while control plane is used for signaling comunication between the components.
 The bridge routes both planes independantly.
 For ease of implementation it was selected for the bridge to act as a control plane TCP server, but it is a data plane **TCP client**, this must be taken into account when creating the network firewall and routing rules.
-Pictures showing the network topology can be found in the [docs/network_topology.pdf](docs/network_topology.pdf).
+Pictures showing the network topology can be found in the [docs/network_topology.pdf](./docs/network_topology.pdf).

 ## How to access logs
 ### C++ logging